PrincetonUniversity/historic_state_legislative_election_results/README.md

 they in fact ran only on one party's platform.
 These errors are corrected in SLERs2011_2012_corrections.csv in the input_data folder.

 #### First election using Single Member Districts, State By State

-##### States that eliminated Multimember districts before 1960
-California
-Delaware
-Kansas
-Kentucky
-Missouri
-New York
-Utah
-Wisconsin
+The trend in state legislative elections has been a move from multimember districts to single member districts, motivated in large part by the Voting Rights Act.
+The only exception to this is Georgia, which switched from single member to multimember districts in 2002, but was forced to switch back to single member districts by court order for the 2004 election.

-##### States that eliminated Multimember districts between 1960 and 1972
+##### States that switched from multimember districts to single member districts before 1972
 ##### Parenthetical is first election using single-member districts

+California (pre- 1960)
+Delaware (pre- 1960)
+Kansas (pre- 1960)
+Kentucky (pre- 1960)
+Missouri (pre- 1960)
+New York (pre- 1960)
+Utah (pre- 1960)
+Wisconsin (pre- 1960)
 Michigan (1964)
 Oklahoma (1964)
 Connecticut (1966)